zanuka/leaderport-core-ui/README.md

 ## Getting Started

-To create a new Valkran project, use our CLI:
+To create a new LeaderPort project, use our CLI:

 ```bash
 # Install the CLI globally